kharchenkolab/conos/vignettes/walkthrough.md

     ##  $ MantonCB2_HiSeq_1:Reference class 'Pagoda2' [package "pagoda2"] with 16 fields
     ##   ..and 34 methods, of which 20 are  possibly relevant

-We can now plot a panel of these samples using the clusters we identified by examining each sample on its own.
-We note that each sample has an independent set of clusters that bears no relationship to clusters in other sample (for example note cluster
+We can now plot a panel of these samples using the clusters we have identified by examining each sample on its own.
+Please note that each sample has an independent set of clusters that bears no relation to clusters in other samples.
+For example, notice the presence (and lack thereof) of cluster 9.
-9).

 ``` r
 con$plotPanel(clustering="multilevel", use.local.clusters=TRUE, title.size=6)